Sylvain-Barde/begrs/README.md

 ## Requirements and Installation

 A `requirements.txt` file is provided.
-The toolbox is built using [GPytorch](https://gpytorch.ai/), a Gaussian Process toolbox, which itself is uses [PyTorch](https://pytorch.org/).
+The toolbox is built using [GPytorch](https://gpytorch.ai/), a Gaussian Process toolbox, which itself uses [PyTorch](https://pytorch.org/).
 Both packages need to be installed for `begrs` to work.
 Note that there is a specific version requirement (1.2.0), as later versions are not (yet) compatible, this is on the to-do list.
 Additional (standard) packages required are: `os, sys, numpy, tqdm, warnings`.

 At the moment the `begrs` toolbox is still in development, and does not yet have a distributable package (this is on the to-do list!).
 The functionality is all contained in the `begrs.py` module, and can be obtained simply by placing a copy of the file in the relevant directory.